 Advances in cancer genomics are delivering critical insights into all stages of tumor progression.
 Illumina technology and informatics help you see the bigger picture quickly, efficiently, and cost-effectively.
-With Illumina on your team, you can go both deep and wide into cancer genomics with whole-genome studies, targeted gene profiling, gene expression, and epigenetic analysis.
+With Illumina's NGS (next-generation sequencing) and array solutions, you can go both deep and wide into cancer genomics with whole-genome studies, targeted gene profiling, gene expression, and epigenetic analysis.

 Cancer begins when certain genes within normal cells mutate, resulting in unregulated cell growth.
 As cancer progresses, cells accumulate additional somatic mutations and propagate to form new cancer clones.
 As a result, most advanced cancers are polyclonal.
 Since each of these clones will have a unique response to therapy and risk of metastasis, a complete understanding of all tumor clones is important.

-Germline mutations that predispose individuals to cancer can be detected through a variety of approaches, ranging from genome-wide association studies (GWAS) that enable a large number of samples to be analyzed at once, to targeted sequencing that offers higher resolution analysis at a lower throughput.
-Learn more about germline mutations »
+Germline mutations that predispose individuals to cancer can be detected through various approaches, ranging from genome-wide association studies (GWAS) to whole-genome and targeted gene sequencing.
+Learn more about detecting germline mutations »

-Tumor/normal sequencing studies are critical to distinguish the unique somatic mutations accrued by a tumor from germline mutations that are also present in the surrounding normal tissue.
-Illumina sequencers offer the speed and accuracy required to detect these mutations, either through whole-genome sequencing (WGS) or by focusing on specific regions or genes using whole-exome or targeted gene sequencing.
-Learn more about somatic mutations »
+Tumor/normal sequencing studies are critical to distinguish between unique somatic mutations accrued by a tumor and germline mutations also present in the surrounding normal tissue.
+Illumina sequencers offer the speed and accuracy to detect these mutations.
+Learn more about detecting somatic mutations »

-Illumina makes cost-effective cancer research possible.
-NGS (next-generation sequencing) enables researchers to perform comprehensive whole-genome studies, targeted gene profiling, gene expression, and epigenetic studies on polyclonal tumor samples at a pace unheard of a few years ago.
+NGS methods enable researchers to perform whole-genome studies, targeted gene profiling, gene expression, and epigenetic studies on polyclonal tumor samples at a pace unheard of a few years ago.
 Learn more about cancer sequencing methods »

-Read about how NGS-based cancer studies can provide researchers with a deeper understanding of tumor biology.
+NGS-based cancer studies offer a deeper understanding of tumor biology.